AgregoreWeb/agregore-mobile/README.md

 How it works:

-- You'll need 40 or 50 GB of space on your machine since chromium is so huge.
+- You'll need about 70 GB of space on your machine since chromium and it's history is so huge.
 - Run `./setup.py` to do the initial folder setup.
   - The build scripts use Python 3, so you'll need to have it installed on your system.
 	- Chromium build tools are set up in `./depot_tools`